Study with us

 Barbora’s parents used all of their savings to help fund her MPhil and she knew her hopes of studying for a PhD at Churchill relied on securing funding elsewhere.
 Support for her fees came from the Arts and Humanities Research Council but Barbora was not eligible for a full award and it was only when she received an unexpected email from Churchill offering up to £9K a year to cover her living expenses that she was finally able to accept her dream offer to study for a PhD at the College.

-"Receiving the award from Churchill has meant absolutely everything to me.
-It’s not just the financial aspect – it’s also the gesture.
+"Receiving the award from Churchill meant absolutely everything to me.
+It wasn't just the financial aspect – it was also the gesture.
 Imagine the situation; you’re desperately trying to secure your prospects for the next year to take up this great opportunity to study for a PhD at Cambridge but you don’t have the money and at the same time I was still in the middle of completing my masters course, then one day you receive an email…"

-Studying at Cambridge has been a life-changing experience for Barbora both academically and personally and she points to the different tradition of thought that confronted her when she first came to Churchill, which was in stark contrast to her previous educational experience in Austria.
+Studying at Cambridge was a life-changing experience for Barbora both academically and personally and she points to the different tradition of thought that confronted her when she first came to Churchill, which was in stark contrast to her previous educational experience in Austria.

 I was confronted with a different tradition of thought – the number of pages you have memorised matters less than your originality of thought and questioning things.
 Somehow in me it really filled a void and made me confident.
 In terms of my personal life it made a huge difference to my growth as a human being.
 Cambridge was the first place I felt accepted for who I am.
 I was approached as an equal at all times by people who were senior to me.